gamethis/BonkeyWonkers/exercise3/README.md

 You have 15 minutes to complete both of the following excercies.

-1. Complete Excercise 1.
+1. Complete scripting excercise 1.
-1. Complete Excercise 2.
+1. Complete scripting excercise 2.

 ## Excercise 3 complete